inodaf/pwa-kit/README.md

 ## License

-Although this **template** is MIT licensed, if needed, you must change the license after creating your project.
+Although this **template** is MIT licensed, if needed, change the license after using this template.